sasagawa888/nprolog/document/MANUAL.md

 ### □ float_text(Float,Text,Format)
-Converts a floating point number to a string according to the Format specification, or converts a string to a floating point number. format is the same format as the C language format.
+Converts a floating point number to a string according to the Format specification, or converts a string to a floating point number.

+format is one of the following:

+- general 0s following are suppressed.
+- fixed (N) N gives the position of the decimal point (0-15).
+- scientific (N) N gives the number of decimal places in exponential notation.

 ### □ flush
 Remove all characters in the type-ahead buffer.